-’Ulu is one of the most climate-friendly, nutrient-dense foods you can put on your plate. that’s because of the unique carbon-storing nature of breadfruit agroforestry.
-Pacific peoples have practiced this form of land management techniques for millennia--practices which many today see as a ray of hope in the face of industrialized agriculture’s negative consequences, including climate change and soil degradation.
+’Ulu is one of the most climate-friendly, nutrient-dense foods you can put on your plate.
+That’s because of the unique, carbon-storing nature of breadfruit trees, especially when planted as part of diversified agroforestry.
+Pacific peoples have practiced this form of land management for millennia – practices which many today see as a ray of hope in the face of industrialized agriculture’s negative consequences, including climate change and soil degradation.

 Ontl, T. A. & Schulte, L. A. (2012) Soil Carbon Storage.
 Nature Education Knowledge 3(10):35